How to Lose Weight in College – 18 Tips That Work

 Moderate drinking is considered one drink a day for women and two drinks a day for men.
 This doesn’t mean you save up all 7 of your weekly drinks for Saturday.

 Excessive binge drinking will spike your blood sugar and cause your body to spend more energy breaking down 100’s of calories from the booze consumed rather than the food you at all week.

 Surprisingly many people don’t know how many calories they should eat a day.

-The energy is the calories from the foods and beverages you take in each day.
-Energy out is the calories you burn for basic body functions and physical activity.
+As a matter of fact, losing weight and reaching a healthier weight is a balancing act.
+Energy comes from calories in foods and beverages you consume each day.
+Energy out is what you burn for basic body functions and physical activity.

-Learning how to balance your energy in and energy out over the long run is truly the key to a successful weight loss and weight management.
+Learning how to balance your energy in and energy out over the long run is truly the key to successful weight loss and weight management.

 Here’s a quick overview of how you can balance your energy input and output for your goal.

 - Maintaining weight: Your weight will stay the same when the calories you eat and drink equal to the calories you burn.

 - Losing weight: You will lose weight when the calories you eat and drink are less than the calories you burn.

 - Gaining weight: You will gain weight when the calories you eat and drink are greater than the calories you burn.